lukicdarkoo/yii2-and-gulp/README.md

 # Yii2 and Gulp
 Simple app with working Yii2 asset command and Gulp.

-This is configured [yiisoft/yii2-app-basic](https://github.com/yiisoft/yii2-app-basic) which works with Gulp.
+This is configured [yiisoft/yii2-app-basic](https://github.com/yiisoft/yii2-app-basic) which uses Gulp.

 ## App installation